myminseok/pivotal-docs/notes/rabbitmq-fails-on-ESXi8-bug-workaround.md

 ## workaround for rabbitmq for TAS failure due to ESXi 8.0.2 bug.
-this document addresses how to apply the Option 2 sugggested by [KB](https://knowledge.broadcom.com/external/article/390336/workaround-for-all-rabbitmq-running-on-v.html)
+this document addresses missing part from the KB on applying the Option 2 sugggested by [KB](https://knowledge.broadcom.com/external/article/390336/workaround-for-all-rabbitmq-running-on-v.html)
 ```
 Option 2: Modify the VMX File Settings